 After the completion of the class, 3-4 students are selected to remain in Kenya for 3 weeks of research, assisting in field work.
 See the Kenya 2011 blog, Kenya 2013 blog, and/or the most recent 2014 blog to get a better idea of the kinds of work students do.

 b.
-Selection – Applications will be provided in the spring of 2019.
-Students will be selected based on course performance, recommendations, statements of research interest, and interest in ecological research.
+Selection – Students will be selected based on course performance, recommendations, statements of research interest, and interest in ecological research.

 c.
 Logistics – Students are responsible to pay for their own airfare.
 Their living expenses will be covered.